-I am currently a PhD student at the School of Communication Arts and Sciences at Michigan State University, just finishing my second year.
-My goal is to research how people interact with one another in video game communities.
+I am currently a PhD student at the School of Communication Arts and Sciences at Michigan State University, currently working on my dissertation.
+I research how people interact with one another in video game communities.
 I’m particularly interested in how women and non-male folks fit into video game spaces, and in exploring community building and social support as a means of combatting the largely white, heteromasculine, ableist culture surrounding video games in the U.S.

 My background is in human computer interaction (HCI) and user experience.
-I got my Masters in HCI from the School of Information at the University of Michigan in 2013.
+I received my Masters in HCI from the School of Information at the University of Michigan in 2013.
 For several years after, I worked as a user experience designer on a variety of web-related projects.
 Most recently, I worked at Deque Systems as a user experience designer and researcher.

 I also enjoy playing video games.
 My favorites are the Civilization series, Katamari Damacy, Overwatch, World of Warcraft, and the Legend of Zelda series.
-I also spend lots of time reading, knitting, and doing puzzles of various kinds.
+I also spend lots of time reading (scifi, fantasy, and comics are my jam), knitting, and cross-stitching.

 And I have two extremely photogenic cats.